 •An exclusive translation (i.e., the translator is exclusive translator of that play or all works by that particular author/playwright)

 •A new or non-exclusive translation of a published play by a living or dead playwright that has been performed in another language

 •The translation of a play that is unproduced or is in pre-production for an English language premiere

 The majority of play translations in the U.S. are done as work for hire.
 Exclusive translators of a specific play or playwright often negotiate a split of the royalties with the playwright for publication, performance and subsidiary rights.
 Contracts for non-exclusive translations and plays that are unproduced or are in pre-production are usually negotiated directly with the playwright.
 In Canada, standard practice is that the translator receives a percentage of royalties from any performances that make money.
 A translator's contract should always include a clause requiring acknowledgment of the translator by name in all future productions and publications.

 Publishers of expository prose, especially book-length scholarly works, frequently offer work-for-hire contracts and fees based on word counts, with the publisher retaining the copyright to the translation.
-Unless you have a special basis for negotiating the terms of the contract (for example, the author has specifically requested you as translator), you may have to accept the terms or lose the contract.
 However, it is always worth making a case for a fee that reflects the work you are expected to do above and beyond translating a certain number of words in addition to stipulating contractually that your name will be featured prominently on the book itself and all promotional materials.
 Two special considerations should also be kept in mind: